HubSpot/cos_uploader/README.md

 ALPHA not ready for real use
 =================================

-The cos_syncer will watch the contents of a folder on your local hard drive and upload the templates and static files to the HubSpot COS every time a file child is changed.
+The cos_uploader will watch the contents of a folder on your local hard drive and upload the templates and static files to the HubSpot COS every time a file child is changed.

 Required before you start
 ----------------------------------